writethedocs/www/docs/organizer-guide/meetups/starting.rst

 * Use your network: ask your colleagues, friends and contacts to promote your meetup.
 * Reach new people: find other community leaders and ask them to spread the word.
 * Attend other meetups in your area and network.
-* Add your meetup to local tech events calendars (`example <http://calagator.org/events/1250470345>`_).
+* Add your meetup to local tech events calendars.

-Be active, friendly and people will want to attend your meetup.

 No-show:
 ^^^^^^^^